Authentication

 Accessing the user from Axum

-We need to create a file called crates/axum-server/src/authentification.rs
+We need to create a file called crates/web-server/src/authentication.rs

 and add the following code.